benbjohnson/skylandlabs.github.com/_posts/2012-04-30-introduction-to-behavioral-databases.md

 provide high performance insertion and aggregation of evented data.
-The project is still early in development but it can already aggregate a [directed graph](http://en.wikipedia.org/wiki/Directed_graph) of events at the rate of 45 million events per second on a single core.
+The project is still early in development but it can already aggregate a [directed graph](http://en.wikipedia.org/wiki/Directed_graph) of events at the rate of **45 million events per second on a single core**.
 That's snappy.

 The second goal of the Sky behavioral database is to provide a query language